ccgilroy/csss564-labs-2019/index.md

 ---
 title: "Lab materials for CSSS 564"
+subtitle: |
-subtitle: "Bayesian Statistics for the Social Sciences"
+  | Bayesian Statistics for the Social Sciences
-date: "Spring 2019"
+  | Spring 2019, University of Washington
 output: html_document
 ---